aderyabin/rove/README.md

     config do |value, config, build|
-      value  # a textual input that was provided by user config # contains current config condition at the moment of block evaluation build  # details of build that was requested by user – complete list of required packages and options end end end
+      value  # a textual input that was provided by user config # contains current config condition at the moment of block evaluation build  # details of build that was requested by user: complete list of required packages and options end end end